What is a Rainbow?

 The fine mist from a garden hose will produce a circular 'rainbow' when the sun is shining on the water droplets from behind where you're standing.

-As the colours exit the water droplets they continue to travel in their separated paths.
-That enables us to see each colour individually.
+As these colours exit the water droplets, they continue along these separate paths, which allows us to see each colour individually.

 Using a prism is an easy way to see the seven colours that make up white light.
-A prism is a transparent object with two identical ends and flat sides, like a triangle or a quartz crystal.iridescent clear quartz with subtle iridescenceIf light travels through an object head-on, although its speed will change it won’t bend.
-If you hold a quartz crystal up towards natural daylight and look straight through it you won’t see a spectrum of colours.
+A prism is a transparent object with two identical ends and flat sides, like a triangle or a quartz crystal.

 Rainbows in Quartz Crystals

-Inclusions are often (but not always) made up of multiple fine layers.
-Iridescence can occur almost anywhere light reflects off a surface with multiple layers.
+Inclusions in crystals are complex structures that often (but not always) consist of multiple fine layers.
+Iridescence can occur when light reflects off surfaces with these layered structures.

 The quartz crystal is from our collection.
 The iridescence in the granite worktop was taken in my kitchen.